Taritsyn/BundleTransformer/src/BundleTransformer.Autoprefixer/readme.txt

    =============
    RELEASE NOTES
    =============
-   Autoprefixer Host was updated to version 3.0.27.
+   Added support of the Autoprefixer version 10.4.14.0.

    ====================
    POST-INSTALL ACTIONS